Join us for an adventure in flavor!

 Tonkatsu is a simple fried pork cutlet, popular in Japanese cuisine.
 It’s crispy outside, tender inside, and comes with a beautifully flavorful katsu sauce.

-It’s also the base for some other dishes, Katsudon and Katsukarē, so stay tuned for those!
+It’s also the base for some of my other dishes, Katsudon and Katsukarē.

 Tonkatsu is a simple fried pork cutlet, popular in Japanese cuisine.
 It’s crispy outside, tender inside, and comes with a beautifully flavorful katsu sauce.

-I often find pork loin difficult to cook.
-Our usual fallback when we have some on hand is our popular Jägerschnitzel.
+Pork loin can be difficult to cook.
+My usual fallback when I have some on hand is my popular Jägerschnitzel.

 This tonkatsu is also a fried pork cutlet, though it’s a somewhat lighter dish.

-Now that we’ve tried it, we can definitely see coming back to this one regularly.
+Now that I’ve tried it, I can definitely see coming back to this one regularly.

 What is Tonkatsu?